Skip to content

 4. Content Repository

 90% of the materials created by marketing are not being used by sales, and sales reps are spending 30 hours each month creating their own or searching for materials.
-It is a waste of time that could be avoided if sales enablement content and marketing materials were easily accessible and organized for the sales process.
+It is a waste of time that could be avoided if sales enablement content and marketing materials were easily accessible and organised for the sales process.
 Look for a CRM with a content repository that provides analytics so you can track the influence of a piece of content in the sales process.

 5. Dashboard